ECMS Board Members/Founders

 Alayna Stone, ECMS Board Vice President, is an Assistant Attorney General at the Connecticut Attorney General’s Office.
 Prior to joining the Attorney General’s Office, Alayna clerked for four years in the Connecticut Superior, Appellate and Supreme Courts.
 Prior to beginning her career as an attorney, Alayna spent two years working as the Youth Development Coordinator at Leadership, Education, and Athletics in Partnership (LEAP), a youth development non-profit organization in New Haven, CT.
 She spent her first year at LEAP as a Public Ally.
 Alayna has always maintained an active interest in children and youth.
 She focused on developmental psychology in college and participated in two clinics during law school: Street Law where she taught high school students and the Juvenile Justice Clinic where she represented young people in D.C. courts.
 Alayna has a B.A in Psychology from Yale University, a J.D. from Georgetown University Law Center and a Master’s of Public Policy from the Georgetown Public Policy Institute (now McCourt School of Public Policy at Georgetown University).

 Susan Clark is a Lower Elementary Guide at Elm City Montessori School.
-She is an AMI trained Elementary guide with 24 years of classroom experience.
+She is an AMI trained Elementary guide with 18 years of classroom experience.
 She has worked as a consultant at several area Montessori schools and is a Course Assistant for the Montessori Training Center Northeast.
-Susan is holds a Masters of Education with a Montessori Concentration from the University of Hartford.
+Susan is currently working towards her Masters of Education with a Montessori Concentration at the University of Hartford.
 Helping to grow the Elementary program at Elm City Montessori right now feels just right.

 Jose Cuapio is a small business owner and ECMS parent.
 Jose owns a local fish market in Fair Haven and a full-service flooring business in Guilford.
 He is a devoted father and active member of the ECMS community, serving on the ECMS Parent-Teacher Organization, the School Planning and Management Team and the Anti-Bias, Anti-Racism Committee.
 Jose attended Jackie Robinson Middle School and Metropolitan Business Academy in New Haven.
 He graduated from the University of New Haven with a B.S. in Business Administration.